Gana Misra

 Why This Matters: The ISA 2025 Revolution

-The ISA 2025 replaces the outdated 2007 Act, which had become inadequate for addressing modern market realities.
-Think about it: the previous legislation predated the cryptocurrency boom, the fintech revolution, and the explosion of digital trading platforms.
-It was like trying to regulate smartphones with laws written for rotary phones.
+The ISA 2025 replaces the 2007 Act, which had become inadequate for addressing modern market realities.
+The previous legislation predated the cryptocurrency boom, the fintech revolution, and the explosion of digital trading platforms.
+According to the Nigerian Securities and Exchange Commission, the 2007 framework was drafted when Nigeria's capital market had fewer than 200 listed companies and no digital asset operators.
+The ISA 2025 reflects a regulatory environment that now includes digital assets, derivatives, and fintech platforms alongside traditional securities.

 The Seismic Shifts: What's New for Market Operators